openwsn-berkeley/openbenchmark/docs/source/index.md

 <!-- . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .  -->

-### Parent Selection and Bandwidth Assignment
+## Parent Selection and Bandwidth Assignment Phase Time

-Parent selection and bandwidth assignment phase refers to the time interval between
+Parent selection and bandwidth assignment phase time refers to the time interval between

 - the instant corresponding to the end of the authentication, key and parameter distribution protocol, and
 - the instant the node has been successfully assigned the minimum bandwidth needed for it to start sending application traffic.